0davidog/CI_PP5_VideoDrome/TESTING.md

 ## Automated Testing

-As time was short, the automated testing done on this project was small and very basic.
-The Code Institute walkthought project 'I Think, Therfore I Blog" informed the initial tests while the TestHomePage unit test was inspired by django documentation on automated tests [(here)](https://docs.djangoproject.com/en/4.2/topics/testing/advanced/#example).
+As time was short, manual testing was focused on for this project.
+I repeated a test from the Code Institute walkthought project 'I Think, Therfore I Blog" as it was easy to replicate.

+videos/test_forms.py Contains one TestCase class: TestReviewForm.

+The TestReviewForm class features two methods.

+- test_review_form_is_valid() Method: This method tests whether the form is valid when all required fields are properly filled.
+It creates an instance of ReviewForm with sample data (a title and content), and then checks if the form is valid using assertTrue() assertion.
+If the form is valid, the test passes; otherwise, it fails.
+- test_empty_review_form_is_invalid() Method: This method tests whether the form is invalid when all required fields are empty.
+It creates another instance of ReviewForm with empty values for all fields and checks if the form is valid using assertFalse() assertion.
+If the form is invalid (as it should be when all required fields are empty), the test passes; otherwise, it fails.

 ## Defects

 ## Defects of Note

 ## Outstanding Defects